Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Families are welcomed through shiny glass doors to the grand casino entrance, otherwise known as the Atrium.
 Take in a free half hourly show of illuminated lights and dancing water fountains choreographed to music.

 Kids can have a little run on the large open foyer, climb the grand staircase where Aussie celebrities are presented during the logies and admire the shimmering crystal chandeliers overhead.
 At night, the iconic water towers along the riverside explode in a fireball brigade every hour after dark.
+Cheap thrills perhaps, but I think it’s one of the top free kids activities in Melbourne.

 Crown offers a nice little reprieve from the temperamental weather that Melbourne is so famous for.
 Linger awhile around the sheltered, artificially lit complex with designer retailers and Chef Hatted restaurants such as Heston’s Fat Duck, Nobu and Rockpool.